 Writers choose to write in the acrostic form in order to add another layer of meaning to the text.
 These poems are particularly artistic and require the readers to decipher what amounts to a hidden meaning in the text.
 While some of the poems are serious, others are more comical.
 The latter is much more common today.
 Acrostic poems are often used in grade school as a way to help young writers create.

 Example #1 Acrostic by Lewis Carroll

 One of the most famous examples of acrostic poetry is ‘Acrostic’ by Lewis Carroll.
 This poem, like many pieces of acrostic poetry, was written with a younger audience in mind.
 In fact, records note that this was written for three children on Christmas.
-The poem speaks on life during the Christmas season and spells out the names of the three children it was written for.
-Along the left side of the poem a reader can make out the names “Lorina,” “Alice,” and “Edith”.
+The poem speaks on life during the Christmas season and spells out the three children’s names it was written for.
+Along the left side of the poem, a reader can make out the names “Lorina,” “Alice,” and “Edith.”

 Example #2 An Acrostic by Edgar Allan Poe

-‘An Acrostic’ was written by Poe for one of his “female admirers” presumably named Elizabeth.
+‘An Acrostic’ was written by Poe for one of his “female admirers,” presumably named Elizabeth.
 It is this name that is spelled out by the nine letters that start the nine lines.
 The poem was not published until after Poe’s death.
 It was discovered and added into a 1911 edition of Poe’s works.
-Read more here.
+You can read more here.

 Take a look at the poem below: